- Professional Regulatory Body Review

 - Join and attend CBA section meetings that align with your practice area(s) and interests

-- Learn about the resources and supports offered by Assist
+- Learn about the resources and supports offered by the Law Society of Alberta, Assist and other provincial organizations

 - Regularly review your CPD goals to make your professional development a lifelong habit